HermanL02/WarwickUniversity-Notes/202404/Script.md

 ### Using VPN

 # Design

 Core: Easy to use, Legal, Cannot be blocked
+How to easy to use?
+How to Legal?
+And How to be not blocked?
 ## Windows
 ## Android
 Besides core: Sharing Contacts!